ufukty/gonfique/README.md

 ## Limitations

 - Multidocument YAML files are not supported.
-- Mapping file enables aliasing the assigned type; not to specify underlying type.
+- Mapping file is for generating an exported type definition with the given name and detected type; not to specify type.
 - Type of keys with value of `null` gets assigned as `any`.

 ## Contribution